 In my case, I found it on my first try effortlessly and because of that decided to write this simple guide for you just in case the other sources out there aren’t good.
 It’s really not that difficult and if you follow the instructions I’m going to give you, you’ll get there easily.
 Let me give you some basics first:

-- Full name of the spot: The Subway Cave in Boyton Canyon (Sedona).
+- Name: The Subway Cave in Boyton Canyon.

-- Hiking distance: 3 miles (one way) to reach the cave from the trailhead.
+- Hiking distance: 3 miles (one way) to reach the cave.

 - Is it easy to find?
 With the right directions, yes.